Leclerc says he was 'not good enough' after crash

 Leclerc started the season well, winning two of the first three races to open up a 46-point lead over Red Bull's Verstappen.

-But after winning the Australian Grand Prix in April, Leclerc and his Ferrari team have continually dropped points - through a combination of bad luck, poor strategic decision and mistakes.
+But after winning the Australian Grand Prix in April, Leclerc and his Ferrari team have continually dropped points - through a combination of bad luck, poor strategic decisions and mistakes.

 Ferrari have had two engine failures and two strategy errors while leading, while Leclerc made a mistake at the Emilia Romagna Grand Prix that turned third place into sixth.